IQDevs/blog/_posts/2017-04-12-Rust for High-Level Programming Language Developers.markdown

     return self.lastName
 ```

 Notice how we have our fields and functions mixed together inside a single class.
 Rust separates the two.
 You'd have your fields defined inside a `struct` and an `impl` containing all relevant functions.
-So, when interpreted, our JavaScript class would look in Rust as follows:
+So, when interpreted, our Python class would look in Rust as follows:

 ```rust
 struct Person {